MEET MAUDE THE TIGON

 MAUDE WAS SO POPULAR SHE WAS A FEATURE ON CHILDREN’S HOUR ON BBC RADIO 4.

 After her death, Maude’s skin was preserved and gifted to Manchester Museum, but for decades it remained in storage - unseen and uncelebrated.
-That changed in 2015, when a local taxidermist expertly mounted her in a lifelike pose, finally returning this magnificent feline to the spotlight she so rightly deserves.
+That changed in 2015, when a local taxidermist expertly mounted her in a lifelike pose, finally returning this magnificent feline to the spotlight.

 Today, Maude proudly stands on display at Manchester Museum, the first tigon to be exhibited in a UK museum in over a century.
-Her story is more than just a curiosity; it’s a glimpse into a forgotten chapter of the city’s history, when exotic animals lived just around the corner and captured the hearts of thousands.
+Her story is more than just a curiosity; it’s a glimpse into the city’s history and a reminder to reflect on the way we think about and treat the natural world.

 Don’t miss your chance to meet Maude this summer - now proudly on display at Manchester Museum, continuing to captivate visitors just as she did nearly a century ago at Belle Vue Zoo.